census-bds/usdot-phmsa-hazmat-parser/README.md

 ## Set up

-1. Create a conda environment using the provided environment.yml file by running:
+1. Create and activate a conda environment using the provided environment.yml file by running:

 ```
 conda env create -f environment.yml
+conda activate cfr_env
 ```
 2. Before initializing the database, choose a directory where your database will be saved, and enter the path after the DATABASE_PATH variable within cfr_tool/db.py.
 For example, the variable is currently set to `DATABASE_PATH = '../hazmat-parser/instance'`.
 Modify that path to your location of choice.